axxellexxa/MCPI/improved-whack-a-block/README.md

 1) Open whack-a-block.py
 2) Open Minecraft Pi Edition
 3) Go to the window for whack-a-block.py and press F5
-4) Go back to MInecraft
+4) Go back to Minecraft
 5) Enjoy!